Frequently Asked Questions

 Insurance can influence treatment decisions, including the methods and frequency of care, without fully considering what’s best for your specific needs.
 I believe in providing client-centered, non-pathologizing care that prioritizes your unique needs and goals, free from external constraints.

 Insurance also typically requires a formal mental health diagnosis, which becomes part of your permanent medical record.
-This can place unnecessary labels on your experience and may discourage some people from seeking support.
-If a diagnosis is relevant or helpful in our work together, I’m able to provide one using appropriate assessment tools.
+This can place unnecessary labels on your experience and may discourage some individuals from seeking support.
+If a diagnosis is identified as relevant or helpful in our work together, I’m able to provide one.

 Is there a way for my health insurance to reimburse me?

-Yes, many clients are able to receive partial reimbursement for out-of-network mental health services.
-I can provide a superbill—an itemized receipt that includes the necessary information for you to submit to your insurance provider.
-Reimbursement depends on your individual plan, so I recommend contacting your insurance company directly to ask about out-of-network mental health benefits, deductibles, and the percentage of reimbursement they offer.
+Yes, many clients are able to receive full or partial reimbursement for out-of-network mental health services.
+I can provide a superbill—an itemized receipt with the information your insurance provider needs to process a claim.